Earlier today, March 28, 2020 and According to News 12

 PCR+ Ab –

-you are likely recovering from COVID-10 (1-2 weeks out); you may have been symptomatic or not.
-Because you are still PCR+ you need to take precautions (self-quarantine).
+you are likely recovering from COVID-10 (1-3 weeks out); you may have been symptomatic or not.
+Because you are still PCR+ you need to take precautions (isolation).
+Isolation should be for 10 days after symptom onset or for the duration of symptoms plus 3 days after resolution of symptoms.
 You absolutely may not have any contact with residents at a home, like Peconic Landing.

 you never had COVID-19.
 You are susceptible, and if you live or work in a high risk situation, such as Peconic Landing, you shouldn’t be there.
 But if that is impossible, you should take very stringent precautions.